jonathas/jonathas.github.io/_posts/2026-02-15-how-i-made-my-physical-mailbox-send-me-real-time-push-notifications.md

 ![Mailbox notification on phone](/images/posts/mailbox-smart-home/mailbox-notification.png)
 <div style="height: 16px;"></div>

-This transforms a physical mailbox into an event-driven system.
-The mailbox becomes part of your software architecture.

 This small project turned an ordinary mailbox into an event-driven system, proving that software architecture does not have to stop at the boundaries of a server.

 ---